rzhou1/Titanic/README.md

 #Modeling

   We trained the models with base estimators using the processed data.
-In general, the base models result in accuracy ~82-83% for the validation data and ~80% for the test data.
-The feature importances from the base models suggest that Sex, Age, Pclass and Fare are all among the top features of importance.
+In general, the base models generalize well, resulting in similar accuracy for validation and test.
+The feature importances from the trained models suggest that Sex, Age, Pclass and Fare are all among the top features of importance.

 #Summary

-  We demonstrated a comprehensive solution for the Titanic dataset.
+  We demonstrated a solution for the Titanic dataset.
 Our models predict that Female, Children, and passengers from Pclass_1 (the highest class) and Fare_Royal (the most expensive) have the most likely to survive while adult male has the lowest survival probability.
-At least partly, this dataset has told us that one century ago the world had already had a societal norm of children and female priorities.
-Also, it reveals that the nobles had their privileges.
+At least partly, this dataset has told us that one century ago the world had already had a societal norm of children and female priorities in front of a disaster.